What is wind energy?

-Wind power in Australia
+Wind energy in Australia

-Wind power is one of Australia’s main sources of renewable energy, generating enough electricity to meet 7.1 per cent of the nation’s total electricity demand.
+This energy type is one of Australia’s main sources of renewable energy, generating enough electricity to meet 7.1 per cent of the nation’s total electricity demand.

-At the end of 2018, there were 94 wind farms in Australia, delivering nearly 6 GW of wind generation capacity.
+At the end of 2018, there were 94 wind farms in Australia, delivering nearly 16 GW of wind generation capacity.

-Wind power is one of the lowest-cost sources of new electricity supply in Australia, along with utility-scale solar PV.
+This energy type is one of the lowest-cost sources of new electricity supply in Australia, along with utility-scale solar PV.

-ARENA’s purpose is to accelerate Australia’s shift to affordable and reliable renewable energy.
+Our purpose is to support the global transition to net zero emissions by accelerating the pace of pre-commercial innovation, to the benefit of Australian consumers, businesses and workers.
 By connecting investment, knowledge and people to deliver energy innovation, we are helping to build the foundation of a renewable energy ecosystem in Australia.

-Wind power has been an established part of electricity generation in Australia for many years.
-ARENA’s support has therefore been focused on projects that strengthen the security and reliability of electricity supply by demonstrating that wind farms could potentially provide vital services (PDF 1MB) to help to stabilise the grid, or be paired with solar farms or storage to contribute to an overall reliable supply of electricity.
+Wind has been an established part of electricity generation in Australia for many years.
+Our support has therefore been focused on projects that strengthen the security and reliability of electricity supply by demonstrating that wind farms could potentially provide vital services (PDF 1MB) to help to stabilise the grid, or be paired with solar farms or storage to contribute to an overall reliable supply of electricity.

-ARENA shares knowledge, insights and data from our funded projects to help the renewable energy industry and other projects learn from each other’s experiences.
-Our projects capture high-quality quantitative and qualitative data and information, linked with the needs of the market, while respecting our recipients’ commercial and contractual rights.
+We share knowledge, insights and data from our funded projects to help the renewable energy industry and other projects learn from each other’s experiences.